-The News Photo Awards is an international competition for professional news photographers, which is being held by the TASS Russian News Agency for the second time.
+The News Photo Awards is an international competition for professional news photographers, organized by the Russian news agency TASS for the second time.

-The snapshots were evaluated by a professional jury, consisting of members of the world's leading media companies: Associated Press (USA), Reuters (UK), AFP (France), Xinhua (China), Kyodo News (Japan), TASS (Russia), ANSA (Italy), PA Media (UK), NOOR (Netherlands), Yonhap (South Korea), Anadolu (Turkey).
+The jury of the first competition came from leading internation media holding such as Associated Press (USA), Reuters (UK), AFP (France), Xinhua (China), Kyodo News (Japan), TASS (Russia), ANSA (Italy), PA Media (UK), NOOR (Netherlands), Yonhap (South Korea), Anadolu (Turkey).

 The 2021 Grand Prize winner was Brais Lorenzo Couto a photojournalist from the Spanish international news agency EFE, with his picture "Birthday".
 Photographer Ilya Pitalev from Russia Today (Sputnik/Russia) won the Best Photo category for for his picture "The Sacrament", while a reporter from a UK-based news agency known as South West News Service (SWNS), Adam Gray, emerged as the winner in the Best Photo Series category.
 The jury recognized his series of images called "In the epicenter of COVID-19" as the best.
 The winning images were complied into an exhibit that was showcased throughout the year at various events throughout Russia such as the 2021 St.Petersburg International Economic Forum, the Eastern Economic Forum, the Moscow Urban Forum, and at the Life with Viruses exhibition at the All-Russian Exhibition Center.

 The photographs were also displayed at street stands and media screens located throughout the streets of the Russian capital.